jonathanhefner/garden_variety/README.md

 `PublishedPost`.
 And because of this override, the `@posts` instance variable will be used instead of `@published_posts`.

-This example may be somewhat contrived, but there is an excellent talk from RailsConf which delves deeper into the principle:
+This example may be somewhat contrived, but here is an excellent talk from RailsConf which delves deeper into the principle:
 [In Relentless Pursuit of REST](https://www.youtube.com/watch?v=HctYHe-YjnE) ([slides](https://speakerdeck.com/derekprior/in-relentless-pursuit-of-rest)).